MrKaszeba19/PapajLang/README.md

-split | Splits a string according to space chars strparse | Parses a string like it was a set of RPN commands shell | Execute a command being included in S1
+split | Splits a string according to space chars strparse | Parses a string like it was a set of RPN commands shell | Execute a command being included in S1 getAscii | Return an ASCII code number of a char S1 (it must be a single char)

 **Examples:**